 Before you get started designing your next human cognitive-behavioral experiment, you certainly want to think about how to arrange stimuli, how to select respondents and which biosensors to use in order to gain maximum insights.

-iMotions Biometric Research Platform is one easy-to-use software solution for study design, multi-sensor calibration, data collection, and analysis.
+The iMotions Platform is one easy-to-use software solution for study design, multi-sensor calibration, data collection, and analysis.

-Out of the box, iMotions supports over 50 leading biometric sensors including facial expression analysis, GSR, eye tracking, EEG, and ECG/EMG along with survey technologies for multi-modal human behavior research.
+Out of the box, iMotions supports over 50 leading biosensors including facial expression analysis, GSR, eye tracking, EEG, ECG, and EMG, as well as surveys for multimodal human behavior research.

 - Banerjee, Chaudhury, et al. (2007).
 Statistics without tears – inputs for sample size calculations.
 Indian Psychiatry Journal, 16, 150–152.